davidmarkclements/websocket-pull-stream/README.md

 # File size
-Node streams in the browser come at a cost, it's somewhat paradoxical so expend high resource for a resource management abstraction.
+Node streams in the browser come at a cost, it's somewhat paradoxical to expend high resource for a resource management abstraction.

 ```sh
 $ echo "var stream = require('stream')" | browserify | gzip | wc -c